 DON’T ghost, stash, breadcrumb, or paperclip...

 Just like dating, it's better not to live in a grey area.
 If you've been a loyal client, chances are, your old stylist has your contact info and may reach out from time to time.
 If she sends a text message or email asking where you’ve been, give her an answer.
 Fair warning: Nobody likes hearing, “I’ve found someone else.”
 Instead, say something along the lines of, “I’ve found a salon closer to work,” “I’m on a budget and had to go to someone less expensive,” or “I scored an amazing deal on Groupon.”
 Honestly, the actual excuse doesn’t matter unless you see your stylist outside of the salon regularly—at that point, honesty may be the best policy.

 DO remember what you learned from your old stylist

 Did your old stylist use a special blow-drying technique that you loved?
 Or, did she apply a product that you hated?
 Recall both the good and the bad parts about your relationship before moving onto a new one.
 Remember, you can learn something from every experience!

-Building a relationship with your beauty pro is wonderful, but it’s easy to forget that you’re the one ultimately paying for a service.
+Whether it is during the consultation or at the end of the appointment, building a relationship with your beauty pro is wonderful, but it’s easy to forget that you’re the one ultimately paying for a service.
 If you're unhappy with anything at the end of the day, it's up to you to do something about it.
 Don’t feel guilty about wanting to scout out someone new—you may find an amazing stylist who can give you the hair of your dreams!